Get your EIN in as fast as 7 business days. Apply now for $49

 • International Amazon sellers, Shopify merchants, and freelancers

-• Anyone who has never had a US tax identification number
+• Anyone who has never held a US tax identification number

 EIN Service Cost Comparison

-ein.so is the cheapest EIN service in the market at $49.
-We charge for the labor of preparing your Form SS-4, faxing it to the IRS, and delivering your EIN by email.
-The EIN itself is always free from the IRS.
+ein.so charges $49 for Standard processing (4-7 business days) and $97 for Express (2-3 business days).
+The fee covers preparing your Form SS-4, faxing it to the IRS at 855-215-1627, and delivering your EIN by email.
+The EIN itself stays free from the IRS.
+For a full breakdown, see EIN cost.

 Scam Warning

-3. "Official" or "authorized" EIN sites — The IRS does not authorize third-party EIN providers.
-Any site claiming "official IRS authorization" for EIN services is misleading.
+The IRS does not authorize third-party EIN providers.
+Any site claiming "official IRS authorization" for EIN filing is misrepresenting its status.

 Non-Residents